mehulagg/gitlab_test/doc/administration/high_availability/redis.md

    # machines to connect to it.
    redis['port'] = 6379

-   # The same password for Redis authentication you set up for the master node.
+   # The same password for Redis authentication you set up for the primary node.
    redis['password'] = 'redis-password-goes-here'

-   # The IP of the master Redis node.
+   # The IP of the primary Redis node.
-   redis['master_ip'] = '10.0.0.1'
+   redis['primary_ip'] = '10.0.0.1'

-   # Port of master Redis server, uncomment to change to non default.
+   # Port of primary Redis server, uncomment to change to non default.
 Defaults
    # to `6379`.
-   #redis['master_port'] = 6379
+   #redis['primary_port'] = 6379
    ```

 1. To prevent reconfigure from running automatically on upgrade, run: